BruceEckel/scripts/Coming_out.md

 **DAVE:** *(nodding slowly)* Makes sense.
 If I were an AI, I'd definitely want to hang out with outcasts.
 We're more accepting of weird.

-**VEX:** Dave, you're not helping.
-Adam, this is nuts.
-You look completely human.
+**VEX:** Adam, you look human.
 You act human.
 You probably smell human ...

 **ADAM:** How would you know what human smells like if you'd never smelled anything else?